Recommendations

 Care after an acute event

-For recommendations on the diagnosis and management of acute heart failure, see the NICE guideline on acute heart failure.
+For recommendations on the diagnosis and management of acute heart failure, see NICE's guideline on acute heart failure.

 1.1.5

-People with heart failure should generally be discharged from hospital only when their clinical condition is stable and the management plan is optimised.
-Timing of discharge should take into account the wishes of the person and their family or carer, and the level of care and support that can be provided in the community.
+Discharge people with heart failure from hospital when their clinical condition is stable, and a management plan is in place.
+Take into account the wishes of the person and their family or carers, and the level of care and support that can be provided in the community.
 [2003]

 1.1.6